 Figure 7: Collider bias in GWAS.
 Suppose that, instead of genome-wide global ancestry (π), a principal component (z) captures the genotype of two variants (g1,g2).
 If one of those variants (g1) is associated with the trait (y), then the PC will be a collider variable—rather than a confounding variable—when testing the association between the other variant (g2) and the trait.
 Adjusting for the PC can then induce a spurious association between the trait and the neutral variant as a result of collider bias.

 (Equation 3) shows that GWAS models adjusting for an extraneous PC will yield biased estimates of variant effect sizes, with the magnitude of that bias increasing with the effect size of the causal variant, the strength of the correlation between the PC and the variants it captures, and the amount of ancestral heterogeneity within the population.
-When that bias is large enough, it could even lead to a spurious associations — as our simulations show.
+When that bias is large enough, it can even lead to a spurious association — as our simulations show.
 Given the similarities in terms of which regions of the genome tend to be correlated with PCs across different admixed populations (see Figures 2 and 3, for example), it is possible that these spurious associations may even replicate across studies.

 Increasing attention has been paid to the issue of collider bias in genetic association studies in recent years72,73,74,75, but to our knowledge this is the first paper to fully demonstrate the concerns related to including extraneous principal components in GWAS models.
 In fact, the focus in the literature has typically been on demonstrating issues that can arise when adjusting for too few principal components7,18,76.
 One recent paper does show that adjusting for principal components can lead to replicating spurious associations in gene expression studies due to collider bias77.
 As a short aside, the authors mention that collider bias could arise in GWAS, but they imply that the magnitude of this bias would be small— and thus not of practical concern—given that “causal SNPs have much lower leverage on genetic PCs” (i.e., the correlation between PCs and causal variants is small).
 Our findings support this conclusion that the magnitude of collider bias depends on the strength of the correlation between the PCs and the variants they capture.
 However, we see that this correlation between PCs and genetic variants can be non-trivial in admixed populations (without careful pre-processing prior to running PCA), implying that collider bias is of more concern in this setting than previous authors may have realized.
 We also see that the amount of bias depends on the variance of admixture proportions across a population (denoted Vπ in Equation 3), which could explain why work that has focused on more ancestrally homogenous populations may not have identified this issue previously.
 That said, it is important to raise the question of the magnitude of bias that could be expected in a “typical” genome-wide association study.
 The smaller the effect size of the causal variant, the smaller the number of spurious associations that we observed in our simulation study (Figure 5), and when studying complex traits/diseases we would expect the causal variant effect sizes to be fairly small.
 However, in these settings we would also expect that there are multiple causal variants— not just a single causal variant, as we assumed for the sake of simplicity in our simulations and theoretical work—and then these effects may be aggregated78.
 In any case, it is worth considering what steps can be taken to reduce or eliminate concerns about potential collider bias altogether.